Building on a subsidized future

 Unit Economics

-To start, I operate on a particular principle with personal projects, which is that I obsess over the unit economics when it comes to day-to-day operaitons.
-Being somewhat distrustful of the current subsidies I'm leveraging, I'd incredibly wary of situations where you end up having your operations tied to a subsidy that can be rug pulled.
+I obsess over unit economics for personal projects.
+Being distrustful of the subsidies I'm leveraging, I'm wary of tying operations to a subsidy that can be rug pulled.

 Vaults

-The thing is though, that Markdown is also serving to make the vibe coded work more specific.
-By building skills and agent instructions directly into the markdown vaults, it's been serving to create dramatically more effective workflows around navigating those vaults and generating the appropriate content.
+Markdown also makes the AI-assisted work more precise.
+Building skills and agent instructions directly into the vaults creates dramatically more effective workflows for navigating content and generating appropriate output.

-One thing as a specific recommendation on this though — keep "self written" and "agent written" content seperated and distinct.
+One specific recommendation: keep "self-written" and "agent-written" content separated and distinct.
 A wise artist once said "Never Get High On Your Own Supply" and unfortunately Claude never listened to Life after Death.

-My most recent projects are a bit different from the previous ones.
-Earworm, Haven, and Wallflower are different — Earworm has no AI dependency and is basically a replacement for the old Libation app; Haven is a claude-generated garden plan for my son; and Wallflower is a dream "recording management" tool that runs its own local Python ML sidecar rather than routing through the shared Ollama/Roughneck pipeline.
-Wallflower and Earworm both feel like a "step up" on maturing with the use of these tools as they were focused, easily open sourced, and also generally useful.
+My most recent projects are different.
+Earworm, Haven, and Wallflower — Earworm has no AI dependency and replaces the old Libation app; Haven is a Claude-generated garden plan for my son; Wallflower is a "recording management" tool running its own local Python ML sidecar rather than routing through Roughneck.
+Wallflower and Earworm both feel like a step up in maturity: focused, easily open sourced, and generally useful.

 The product theory that shapes all of them

-One thing that is worth mentioning is the PM Toolkit and how that's become a kind of "making to think" project.
-It's easily experienced the most scope creep, but in a way that is relatively easy to claw back — and that scope creep end up serving the same role as a prototype might in a design process.
+PM Toolkit has become a "making to think" project.
+It's experienced the most scope creep, but in a way that's easy to claw back — the scope creep serves the same role as a prototype in a design process.
 It teaches me where not to tread.

 graph TD